Online Master’s Degrees in School Counseling

 Bradley’s program is an online master of arts in counseling specializing in professional school counseling.
 This program prepares students for the National Counselor Exam and, though it is online, allows students to complete practicums locally.

-To graduate with this degree, students must complete 60 credits of coursework, including one practicum, two internships, and two one-week in-person residencies.
+To graduate with this degree, students must complete 60 credits of coursework (or 61 credit hours for non-teachers), including one practicum, two internships, and two one-week in-person residencies.
 The first residency will occur during the student’s first term, and the second will occur in the eighth term.

 The curriculum includes courses such as theories & techniques of counseling; career counseling; professional school counseling, secondary schools; education law, advocacy, & leadership; professional school counseling, K-8; trauma crisis & grief counseling; intimate partner relationships & family counseling; and principles of group counseling.